CodsXBlastin/TheBridge/readme.md

 ## Note

-Have the Latest .phar for PMMP via [THIS LINK](https://github.com/pmmp/PocketMine-MP/releases)
+Have the Latest .phar for PMMP via [THIS LINK](https://github.com/pmmp/PocketMine-MP/releases).

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE)
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) for more Information.